 A:

 If you decide to retire in South Carolina, you’ll certainly be able to enjoy the beautiful coastline and ideal weather, among many other benefits.
-But, just as it is anywhere else, you’ll also have to deal with a few unpleasant things, like the potential for extreme weather and expensive real estate in certain areas.
+But just as in any other place, retiring in South Carolina also has a few “cons” — like the potential for extreme weather, for one, and expensive real estate in certain parts of the state.

 Q: Where is better to retire, Florida or South Carolina?